MJKWoolnough/textmagic/README.md

 }
 ```

-Status represents all of the information about a sent/pending message
+Status represents all of the information about a sent/pending message.

 #### type StatusError